Manifolds and cobordisms

 If is a manifold with boundary , then it is usual to consider automorphisms which restrict to the identity on the boundary.

-One of the classical results is that the mapping class group of the torus is isomorphic to (more generally, ).
+One of the classical results is that the (oriented) mapping class group of the torus is isomorphic to the special linear group (more generally, ).
 Certain generators called Dehn twists may be visualized as cutting a torus along a circle (or ), thus producing a cylinder, then twisting one of the ends of the cylinder through and reattaching the two ends.

 Another example is a 2-disk with punctures.
 The group of diffeomorphisms (fixing the boundary pointwise) modulo isotopy is the braid group .